 Note: This article originally appeared in the Second May Issue, 1995 of Pile Buck.
 Mr. Erofeev retired from VNIIstroidormash after this article appeared and passed away in 2002-3.
-Mr. Warrington is the webmaster for this site and does consulting work.
+My memorial for him is here.
+Dr. Warrington is the webmaster for this site and does consulting work.

 Table of Contents

 - 6 Frequency Ratios

 - 8 Basic Operating Parameters

 - 11 Overview